 A tonsillectomy is a surgical procedure that involves removing the tonsils.
 There are three types of tonsil:

-- Palatine tonsils, which are at the top of the throat.
+- Palatine tonsils: These are at the top of the throat

-- Adenoids or tonsilla pharyngealis, which sit in the nasal cavity.
+- Adenoids — tonsilla pharyngealis: These sit in the nasal cavity

-- Lingual tonsil or tonsilla lingualis, which are in the throat below the palatine tonsils.
+- Lingual tonsils — tonsilla lingualis: This type is in the throat below the palatine tonsils

 - recurring or chronic bacterial tonsillitis